microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 Users should have settings to be able to specify a new default location other than the system default for the Windows Package Manager.

-The default path for installing these packages is "%LOCALAPPDATA%/WinGet_Packages/User" for user based installs.
-The default path for installing these packages is "%LOCALAPPDATA%/WinGet_Packages/Machine"for machine wide installs.
+The default path for installing these packages is "%LOCALAPPDATA%/Microsoft/WinGet/Packages/" for user based installs.
+The default path for installing these packages is "Program Files/Microsoft/WinGet/Packages/"for machine wide x64 installs and "Program Files (x86)/Microsoft/WinGet/Packages/" for machine wide x86 installs.

 The corresponding settings are "PortablePackageUserRoot" and "PortablePackageMachineRoot".

 >Note: The "packageIdentifier" will be used to generate subdirectories for these binaries to be installed to.

-Using Gitlab.gitlab runner as an example would result in the .exe being placed in "%LOCALAPPDATA%/WinGet_Packages/User/Gitlab.gitlab-runner/"
+Using Gitlab.gitlab runner as an example would result in the .exe being placed in "%LOCALAPPDATA%/Microsoft/WinGet/Packages/Gitlab.gitlab-runner/"
 If a user has configured a path to be used for portable applications, that path should be honored.
 The user should also be able to specify if they want all portable packages placed in the same directory, or in a directory per package.

 A related setting for the uninstall scenario will be able to specify the default behavior for either "--clean" or "--purge".